marrober/pacman/README.md

 oc get is/rhel9-nodejs-16 -o jsonpath='{.status.publicDockerImageRepository}''{":latest"}''{"\n"}'
 ````

-Update the dockerfile at pacman/src/dockerfile to the local path to the rhel9-nodejs-16 image.

 ## Create github access token

 Use the command shown below, with an appropriate token :